WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CI.md

 ## Docker

 Docker is a cloud-based repository service that allows developers to share, store, and manage container images.
 A container being an idependent section of a system that contains everything needed to run a piece of software.
 To install docker for ubuntu, type `sudo apt install docker.io` into your instance which will install the docker application.
 Doing this will allow you to use Docker commands inside ubuntu.
+However, your user might not have the permissions to use docker commands.
+You could work around this just by putting `sudo` in front of every command discussed from this point on, but instead you can add yourself to the docker group using the command `sudo usermod -aG docker [username]` which will give you access to the commands.

 ### Containerizing Applications